lectron/kosmos/README.md

 ---

 ##Compiling

-Minecraftly is distributed as a maven project.
+Minecraftly is distributed as a [Maven](http://maven.apache.org/) project.
 To compile it and install it in your local Maven repository:

 git clone https://github.com/minecraftly/minecraftly.git
 cd minecraftly